 1.15.
-This publication consists of ten sections, three appendices and three annexes.
+This publication consists of ten sections, five appendices and three annexes.
 Section 2 covers the general safety objective and safety principles for fuel cycle facilities, with emphasis on the radiological and nuclear safety aspects.
 Section 3 addresses the regulatory supervision aspects.
 Section 4 deals with the management and verification of safety by the operating organization.
 Sections 5-10 contain specific requirements applicable to the stages of a fuel cycle facility, considering in turn siting, design, construction, commissioning, operation and decommissioning.
-Appendices I, II and III establish additional safety requirements specific to uranium fuel fabrication facilities, MOX fuel fabrication facilities, and conversion facilities and enrichment facilities, respectively.
-Further appendices will be added to later editions of this Safety Requirements publication when the relevant Safety Guides become available.
+Appendices I-V establish additional safety requirements specific to uranium fuel fabrication facilities, MOX fuel fabrication facilities, conversion facilities and uranium enrichment facilities, reprocessing facilities, and fuel cycle research and development facilities, respectively.
 Annex I provides a list of postulated initiating events.
 Annex II deals with the availability and reliability principles to be applied in fuel cycle facilities.
 Finally, Annex III addresses the safety approach to be applied in the design of fuel cycle facilities.